 Cellphone plans are a big part of our daily lives.
 Selecting the best phone plan to meet your needs and lifestyle is always a struggle for all of us.
 The right phone plan will enable you to save hundreds of dollars each month and manage your finances better.

-There are two types of phone plans: Contract and Prepaid.
+There are two types of phone plans: Contract (or Postpaid) and Prepaid.

 Contract phone plan: Customers sign a long-term contract with the mobile carrier to use their network.
 The market has various types of plans, such as free text and call, limited and unlimited data plans, and free roaming.